-Repair (or note) if: Out-of-Service if: securement and alignment.
-An is left or Ru I. Wheel Seals There are any loose, missing, broken or worn pring clips.
-In leaf spring or air-suspension ride height is less than manufacturer's specifications.
-Tither front spring saddle (if equipped) is worn in missing.
-Subber bumper is missing.
+Inspection Procedures: Repair (or note) if: Out-of-Service if: k.
+Springs Inspect front springs for condition, securement and alignment.
+There are any loose, missing, broken or worn spring clips.
+Any leaf spring or air-suspension ride height is less than manufacturer's specifications.
+Either front spring saddle (if equipped) is worn or missing.
+Rubber bumper is missing.
 Any spring leaf is broken, cracked or missing.
 Spring eye is worn or spread such that bushings are loose in spring eye.
 Any coil spring(s) is non-OEM, broken or insecurely mounted, or non-OEM blocks or spacers are installed.
 There is any misalignment of spring leaves or other evidence that center pin is loose or broken.
 Either front coil or leaf spring is worn so that rubber frame bumper is damaged or worn due to frequent bottoming of front suspension.
 Any alignment wedge is loose or damaged.
+I. Wheel SealsCheck for condition and leakage.Note: See page 131 for definitions of fluid "leaks" and "seepage."
+Either front wheel seal is seeping.
 On any air bag type spring assembly, air bag is damaged or leaking.
+Either front wheel seal is damaged or leaking.